Kalvar/ios-BPN-NeuralNetwork/README.md

 ios-BPN-Algorithm
 =================

-Back Propagation Neural Network ( BPN ) is one of neural-network algorithms.
+This algorithm used EBP is one kind of Back Propagation Neural Networks ( BPN ), and also it is one of neural-network algorithms.

 ``` objective-c
 #import "KRBPN.h"